MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemreviewsasync.md

 ## Remarks

+This API is available on all platforms.
 When the asynchronous task is complete, call [PFCatalogGetItemReviewsGetResultSize](pfcataloggetitemreviewsgetresultsize.md) and [PFCatalogGetItemReviewsGetResult](pfcataloggetitemreviewsgetresult.md) to get the result.

 ## Requirements